bezosonfleek/AWS-Cloud-Projects/Create S3 Buckets with Terraform/README.md

 -Execute the powershell commands in scripts.ps1 to create a working folder, navigate to it, confirm location and create main.tf

 -Define main.tf: Copy the code in main.tf to yours.

+You can make modifications using the documentation on terraform's site: https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket